hashicorp/hil/README.md

 with [HCL](https://github.com/hashicorp/hcl).
 HCL is _not required_ in any
 way for use with HEL.

+HEL isn't meant to be a general purpose language.
+It was built for basic configuration interpolations.
+Therefore, you can't currently write functions, have conditionals, set intermediary variables, etc. within HEL itself.
+It is possible some of these may be added later but the right use case must exist.

 ## Why?

 Many of our tools have support for something similar to templates, but